Tearsheet

 AI Analysis | Feedback

-Becton Dickinson (BDX) is a global medical technology company that primarily sells its products and solutions to other companies and healthcare institutions, rather than directly to individual consumers.
+Becton Dickinson (BDX) primarily sells its products and solutions to other companies and institutions within the healthcare and life sciences sectors, rather than directly to individuals.
+The company's major customers can be categorized as follows:

 AI Analysis | Feedback